pirsch-analytics/blog/our-recap-2021.md

-slug = "our-recap-2021"
+slug = "our-recap-of-2021"
 title = "Our Recap of 2021"
 date = 2021-12-21
-summary = "A recap of the past year, what we did, and what we have planned for 2022." image = "recap2021.png"
+summary = "A summary of the past year, what we did, and what we have planned for 2022." image = "recap2021.png"

 [author]